saidali-ibn-zafar/TypeScript-Fundamentalss-v3/mds/99-definitions.md

   TypeScript there are a few ways to declare an optional object property.
     - We can use a `union`,
     - or use the question mark `(?)` symbol after the property name.

+- An optional property in TypeScript is a property that may or may not be present when creating an object of a particular type.
+    - Optional properties are denoted by adding a question mark (?) after the property name in an interface or type declaration.
+For example: let name ?: type;

 - - - - -